 After determining access points, utility connections, public utility requirements and extensions, our design team prepares lot layouts, street design, and utility routing for the preliminary development concept.
 This initial work is used when meeting with the jurisdiction to gather design and permitting requirements that further define the project scope.
 This concept plan is also useful in developing a preliminary construction budget to determine initial project costs.

-Once the preliminary design is complete, our land survey team lays out the parcels for development.
-To support the creation of the development, tasks such as generating legal descriptions, determining measurements and bearings, and preparing plat drawings are conducted.
-We also coordinate the location of proposed utilities and access points to create easements and identify any constraints to proposed properties.
-Collaborating with your legal team, we supply the platting documents needed to record the development with its jurisdiction.
+Once the preliminary design is complete, our survey team lays out parcels for development.
+To support the creation of your development, tasks such as generating legal descriptions, determining measurements and bearings, and preparing plat drawings will be conducted.
+We’ll also coordinate the location of proposed utilities and access points to create easements and identify any constraints to proposed properties.
+Collaborating with your legal team, we’ll supply the platting documents needed to record the development with its jurisdiction.

-To create a site that drains well and blends with the existing landscape, grading design and a storm water management plan is established for the entire development.
+To create a site that drains well and blends with the existing landscape, grading design and stormwater management are established for the entire development.
 A 3D site model helps define cut and fill volumes and communicate with contractors in determining earthwork costs and design alternatives.
 Best management practices for routing and handling stormwater are integrated into every project.
 Experience with the construction and maintenance of these improvements helps us select cost-effective, resourceful solutions.

 Thorough construction documents for utility mains, streets, and grading improvements, with a detailed breakdown of project quantities, help ensure the bids you receive are accurate and comparable.